emirlej/udacity-data-analyst-degree/README.md

 ### Project 1: Test a Perceptual Phenomenon
 Using descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology.

+### Project 2: Data Analysis of the Titianic dataset